 Making Cache Visible

-Production log showing a fragment cache write
+Production log showing a cache write

 Figure 6: First request — cache miss triggers a write.

-Production log showing a fragment cache read hit
+Production log showing a cache read hit

 Fail-Open Semantics